SUSTAINABILITY AND ETHICS

 Your artwork will also contain a handy list of the above, with all the disposal/recycling options for each material.

-Animal Friends - I work hard to ensure that all paints and canvases I use contain no animal products and are not tested on animals.
+Other Materials - I work hard to ensure that all paints and canvases I use contain no animal products and are not tested on animals.
 I will always check with a new supplier before buying from them.
+Other media such as tape or paper that I use for texture in my artworks are things I have saved from going into my household waste.
+I also use non-aerosol varnishes, and do not use aerosol spray paint.

-Timeline - In order to use up materials I already have, I aim to have my sustainability plan fully implemented by around September 2019, but hopefully earlier!
-My sustainable art practice is a work in progress, and I gratefully welcome any suggestions for improvement.
+My sustainable art practice is a work in progress, and I will be using up all the products I currently have so as not to be wasteful.
+I gratefully welcome any suggestions for improvement.
 If you have any questions about the products or suppliers I use, please feel free to ask.

 Soft plastic recycling in Australia - https://www.redcycle.net.au/